level-two/RetroSwift/DemoProject/README.md

 }
 ```

-Additionally to these definitions *Request types provide more details on contract with the endpoints, namely on particular data fields and their matching to the HTTP params - query, header, path, body:
+Additionally to these definitions *Request types provide more details on contract with the endpoints, namely on particular data fields and their matching to the HTTP params - query, header, path, body and even multipart form:

 ```swift
 struct FindArtistRequest {